 Today’s post is from Amanda of The Primary Gal!
+She’s sharing her experience with implementing a flipped classroom.
 In today’s world, our students are surrounded by technology.
 More times than not, they are more familiar with an iPad than many adults.
 Over the last few years, I have attempted to put my students’ interest in technology to use by implementing a flipped classroom model!
-What is a flipped classroom, you ask?
-It is a

 My name is Lisa Robles, and I am so thankful to guest blog for Rachel Lynette.
 I had the good fortune of attending her sessions at the Teachers Pay Teachers conference in Vegas, and she was awesome!
 First, I’m going to get on my soapbox for a second.
 Technology should never be a babysitter.
 It should be a tool for creation!
 Especially with the